 - identify and test generalizable principles underlying the spatial and temporal dynamics of human-environment interactions with an emphasis on learning and decision making,

-- characterize how these interactions are manifested at different scales of analysis as ecosystem services and cooperative behavior, and
+- characterize how these interactions are manifested at different scales of analysis as land use patterns, ecosystem services, and cooperative behavior, and

 - understand the impacts of and further develop spatial decision support systems that efficiently and effectively integrate this information into farm and landscape management and policy.

 Geographically, I am an expert in agricultural production in the Midwest United States and do a significant portion of my work in the context of action research projects focused on watershed management and agricultural innovation.

 Current primary projects include work on (see CV for full list publications):

 - collaborative geodesign - a collaborative planning and design process supported by large touch screen technologies that enable the rapid design of landscapes with quantitative environmental feedback on design performance (see Slotterback et al. 2016, Runck et al. in press, and Runck et al. in preparation)

 - using deep learning techniques to enable the automatic generation of agents in agent-based models from natural language (dissertation work); this approach may address some of the issues of scalability, repeatability, and accessibility in agent-based modeling, and also help further bridge the constructivist-materialist divide in human-environment geography